- With over 7,100 islands, the Philippines is considered the world’s marine biodiversity epicenter.

 Other Philippine Game Fishing Locations

-As in most places around the world, the best places for offshore game fishing in the Philippines can be found in most of the least accessible places around the country.
+As in most places worldwide, the best places for offshore game fishing in the Philippines can be found in most of the least accessible places around the country.

 Some of the better recognized are San Vicente (Cagayan Valley), Calatagan & Ambil (Batangas), Laiya (Batangas), Port Pilar (Siargao), and Dingalan (Aurora).
 However, getting to these locations requires more research and some local knowledge.